August Schoenborn: Life and career

 He was born in October 1827 in the town of Suhl, Germany, a major arms manufacturing center.
 He attended the city's public schools, and after graduation worked as a mechanic for three years.
-Schoenborn enrolled at the Technical Institute and School of Art in 1843 in Erfurt, where he studied architecture.
+Schoenborn enrolled at the Technical Institute and School of Art (Kunst- und Bauhandwerksschule zu Erfurt) in 1843 in Erfurt, where he studied architecture.
 He emigrated to the United States in 1849 and settled in Wisconsin.
 Two years later, he moved to Washington, D.C.

 In June 1851, he found a position as a draftsman under Thomas U. Walter, Architect of the Capitol.
 With only a small scale model and some very rough drawings to work from, Schoenborn produced highly detailed architectural plans.
 Walter did not initially believe that Schoenborn had done the work himself, but was quickly satisfied that Schoenborn was a trained architect.
 President Millard Fillmore was also highly impressed with Schoenborn's work, and often visited him in the architectural offices at the Capitol.

 Schoenborn made two important contributions to the United States Capitol.
 When the Capitol library burned on December 24, 1851, it was replaced with an iron library which was designed by Schoenborn.
 Schoenborn also made the original drawings for the new iron dome of the Capitol.

 When the American Civil War broke out in April 1861, Schoenborn worked as a surveyor and mapmaker for Union Army General Irvin McDowell in Virginia.
 He also drew numerous plans for barracks, hospitals, and offices for the Quartermaster General of the United States Army.
 He returned to work on the Capitol in May 1862.

 Personal life and death

-Schoenborn spent the post-war years in Washington, D.C. designing numerous public buildings, for which he became very well known.
+Schoenborn spent the post-war years in Washington, D.C., designing numerous public buildings, for which he became very well known.
 He married Helene Schoenbrun, and had four daughters and two sons.
 His son William committed suicide on January 4, 1897.

-He died at his home in Washington, D.C. on January 24, 1902, at the age of 74.
+He died at his home in Washington, D.C., on January 24, 1902, at the age of 74.
 A member of Concordia Lutheran Church, he was interred at Prospect Hill Cemetery in Washington, D.C.